-If you already hold a special education teaching certification in your state of residence, you can complete D/HH certification in Wisconsin or complete online courses (other than American Sign Language courses) toward possible D/HH certification in your home state.
-This is a graduate-level teacher evaluation program, which can be combined with a Master’s degree in Exceptional Education.
+If you already hold a special education teaching certification in your state of residence, you can complete D/HH certification in Wisconsin or complete online courses (*excluding American Sign Language courses) toward possible D/HH certification in your home state.
+This is a graduate-level teacher certification program, which can be combined with a Master’s degree in Exceptional Education.